funny/pprof/README.md

 Hot to use
 ==========

-Use `go install github.com/funny/tprof` command to install it into your project.
+Use `go get github.com/funny/tprof` command to install it into your project.

 And import `github.com/funny/tprof` in your code.